 During water testing check the buoyancy of the boat, at rest, with its maximum load.
-Check that the static water level on the exhaust housing is low enough to prevent water entry into the powerhead, when water rises due to waves when the outboard is not running.
+Check that the static water level on the exhaust housing is low enough to prevent water entry into the power head, when water rises due to waves when the outboard is not running.

-- · WARNING: - Overpowering a boat could cause severe instability.
+- .
+WARNING: - Overpowering a boat could cause severe instability.
 Do not install an outboard motor with more horsepower than the maximum rating on the capacity plate of the boat.
-If the boat does not have a capacity plate, consult the boat manufacturer. - Improper mounting of the outboard motor could result in dangerous conditions and injury.
+If the boat does not have a capacity plate, consult the boat manufacturer. - Improper mounting of the outboard motor could result in hazardous conditions.
 Your dealer or other person experienced in proper rigging should mount the motor.
-If you are mounting the motor yourself, you should be trained by an experienced person. - The information presented in this section is intended as reference only.
-Proper mounting depends in part onexperience and the specific boat and motor combination.
+Ifyou are mounting the motor yourself, you should be trained by an experienced person. - The information presented in this section is intended as reference only.
+Proper mounting depends in part on experience and the specific boat and motor combination.